 Niho Taniwha | Turning evidence into action

-Whāia te Ara Tika - Know better, do better.
-A structured, culturally responsive approach to strengthen your professional practice.
+A structured, culturally responsive approach to strengthen the professional practice of your kaiako.

-Using the Niho Taniwha framework, this course equips educators to meet the Teaching Standards with integrity, honour Te Tiriti o Waitangi, and enhance outcomes for all learners through research, reflection, and collaboration.
+Using the Niho Taniwha framework, this course equips leaders to support their kaiako to meet the Teaching Standards with integrity, honour Te Tiriti o Waitangi, and enhance outcomes for all ākonga through research, collaboration and reflection.

-Beginning with Te Tiriti o Waitangi, 'Niho Taniwha | Turning evidence into action' positions professional growth as the foundation for a wider journey through all the 2026 Standards for the Teaching Profession.
-Educators are guided through a continuous cycle of reflection, targeted learning, and collegial engagement that ensures evidence-informed professional practice, meeting the 2026 requirements while strengthening outcomes for all learners.
+Based in kaupapa Māori framework and Te Tiriti o Waitangi, Niho Taniwha | Turning evidence into positions professional growth as the foundation for a wider journey through the 2026 Standards for the Teaching Profession.
+Tumuaki and leaders are guided through a framework to guide their kaiako through a continuous cycle of reflection, targeted learning, and collegial engagement that ensures evidence-informed professional practice, meeting the 2026 requirements while strengthening outcomes for all learners.

-Together, these domains form a coherent, culturally grounded pathway that supports educators to know better and do better for themselves, their learners, and their communities.
+This theory of improvement is a culturally grounded pathway that supports tumuaki and leaders to know better and do better for themselves, their ākonga , and their school communities.

 Your learning path